 Angels Lose Their Taste for Startups

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »There's good news and bad news about angel investing.
+Opinions expressed by Entrepreneur contributors are their own.There's good news and bad news about angel investing.
 On the bright side, investments have stayed fairly stable in the angel-investing world as compared with venture capital's recent decline.
 On the bad-news side, a new study from the Center for Venture Research shows a substantial proportion of angels have recently lost their taste for investing in startup companies.

 The Center reports angels invested $17.6 billion last year, down about 8 percent over 2008.
 The decline came because angels were hedging their bets more, looking less at seed-stage or startup companies and more at companies at the expansion or growth phase.
 In 2008, 45 percent of angel money went into seed funding and startups, and that shrank to 35 percent last year.